-The term of the Management Agreement, as amended, expires on December 31, 2021, unless terminated earlier by either party.
-At this time, the Issuer expects that the Management Agreement will be renewed for a multi-year term prior to the termination date.
-See "8.2 Risk Factors - Issuer Risk".
-In addition, the Management Agreement may be terminated by either party if:

-- (a) the other party is in default in any material respect of its obligations under the Management Agreement and such default is not cured within 10 days of receiving notice thereof; or - (b) proceedings in insolvency, bankruptcy, receivership or liquidation are taken against the other party.
+The Management Agreement does not have a fixed term.
+Under the terms of the Management Agreement, the Management Agreement may be terminated by either party upon 180 days' prior written notice to the other party, and at any other time by mutual agreement of the Issuer and the Manager.
+In addition, the Management Agreement may be terminated by either party if (i) the other party is in default in any material respect of its obligations under the Management Agreement and such default is not cured within 10 days of receiving notice thereof, or (ii) proceedings in insolvency, bankruptcy, receivership or liquidation are taken against the other party.